osuosl/cs312/source/slides/18_high_availability.rst

   *Reliability can be defined as the probability that a system will produce correct outputs up to some given time.* -- Wikipedia

+Testing reliability:

+.. rst-class:: build

+**Feature Testing**
+  Checks the features provided by the software or system **Load Testing**
+  Check the performance of the software or system under load **Regression Testing**
+  Check to see if any new bugs have been introduced with previous bug fixes

 Single Point of Failure
 -----------------------